 When D was born, I really didn’t have any idea what to expect not only from the experience of childbirth, and a homebirth at that but of what babies and later kids would mean for my life.
 I don’t think it is ever possible to anticipate the impact children will have, and I, living in the moment, really did little to plan my next steps.
 Julia and I had our new bundle of joy and improvised as usual.
 At almost four years old, D is an amazing little girl who loves everything stereotypically girly.

 - The movies Frozen or Moana or The Little Mermaid or…

 - All things ballet

-As a parent, now of a second amazing daughter V, I can say for sure that all kids are different.
-The lessons I learned with D are not the same lessons I am now learning with V. I thought I had figured it out, one kid down, I got this, but that is not the case.
+As a parent now of a second amazing daughter V, I can surely say that all kids are different.
+The lessons I learned with D are not the same lessons I am now learning with V. I thought I had figured it out.
+One kid down, I got this, but that is not the case.
 It is also like every time you think you have parenting figured out, your kids will test the boundaries where you failed to prepare.
 Kind of like Jurassic Park.

 They certainly have the best last name to get them there.

 All this is to say, I also blame them for the lack of all my creative inklings.
 They are where I put all my energy.
 They are where my podcasts, my writings, my paintings, my doodles, and my dreams lie.
 Right now, all the energy goes to them.
 But, good news, we will all reap the benefit of these amazing engines of creativity and positivity.
 Eventually, the compound interest in these wiggly, giggly little bank accounts of humanity will pay out dividends of awesome things.
 I’m sure of it.